tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

   previously sent in the clear in the ServerHello to also enjoy confidentiality protection.

-- The key derivation functions have been redesigned.
+- The key derivation function has been redesigned.
 The new design allows easier analysis by cryptographers due to their improved key separation properties.
 The HMAC-based Extract-and-Expand Key Derivation Function (HKDF) is used as an underlying primitive.